endless-sky/endless-sky-wiki/WritingConversations.md

 The conversation stops as soon as an endpoint is encountered, so if you list multiple endpoints or gotos after a line of text, only the first one will be applied.

 You can go to labels earlier on in the conversation if you want, but be careful that this does not create an "infinite loop."

+Both texts and choices can also be hidden based on a condition that is part of a "to display".

 # Scenes